-Ohara Koson was one of the great printmakers of the twentieth century, best known for his kacho-e prints of flowers and birds.
+Koson Ohara was one of the great printmakers of the 20th century, best known for his kacho-e prints of birds and flowers.
 Koson, originally Matao, was born in Kanazawa, Ishikawa prefecture.
-He became a student of Suzuki Kason who was a shijo style painter.
+In his youth he became a student of Suzuki Kason who was a shijo style painter.

 Koson started teaching at the Tokyo School of Fine Arts around 1900 where he met Ernest Fenollosa, an American with a great passion for Japanese art.
-Ernest inspired him to design prints in a traditional Japanese style for export, mainly targeting the US.
-The Russo-Japanese war renewed demand for traditional woodblock prints in the form of propaganda.
-Koson hopped on the bandwagon, his work during this time also including some landscapes, but his chief interest remaining rooted in the birds and flowers genre.
+Ernest inspired him to design prints in a traditional Japanese style for export to the western market.
+The Russo-Japanese war renewed demand for traditional woodblock prints in the form of propaganda and he produced some ukiyo-e triptychs illustrating episodes of the war.
+However, during this time his work also included some landscapes, with his chief interest remaining rooted in the birds and flowers genre.